Death of Nicola Bulley

-On 27 January 2023, British woman Nicola Bulley disappeared whilst walking her dog in St Michael's on Wyre, Lancashire, United Kingdom.
-Lancashire Constabulary said that there was no evidence of either suspicious activity or third party involvement in the disappearance and quickly stated that their working hypothesis was that she had fallen into the River Wyre.
+On 27 January 2023, 45-year-old British woman Nicola Bulley disappeared whilst walking her dog in the village of St Michael's on Wyre, Lancashire, England.
+Lancashire Constabulary said that there was no evidence of either suspicious activity or third-party involvement in the disappearance and quickly stated that their working hypothesis was that she had fallen into the River Wyre.
 However, an extensive search of the river and surrounding land involving police divers, helicopters, sniffer dogs and drones found no body.

-On 19 February, her body was found in the river by a man and a woman walking their dog, about a mile from where she was last seen.
-The following day, Lancashire Constabulary confirmed that the body was Bulley's.
-The cause of death has not yet been established.
+On 19 February, two walkers found Bulley's body in the river, about 1 mi downstream of St Michael's on Wyre.
+The inquest, which concluded in June 2023, determined that Bulley's death was due to accidental drowning.